junaidzm13/mini-interpreter-challenge/README.md

 #### Smallest value among arguments

-`min` function accepts a variable number of arguments (at least one) of numeric type.
+`min` function accepts a variable number of arguments (at least 2) of numeric type.
 Returns the smallest number among the provided arguments.

 Providing no arguments will result in an error.